bcgov/bcdg/docs/index.md

 ## BC Developer's Guide

-A guide to application development for the Government of the Province of British Columbia.
+This document is a guide to application development for the Government of the Province of British Columbia.

 ## Getting started